Water Treatment Plants

 Treated water quality is tested in the plant laboratory to ensure that water passing through the plant is always clean and safe for consumption.
-An independent external testing laboratory is also engaged to ensure water quality compliance.
+An independent eternal testing laboratory is also engaged to ensure water quality compliance.

-The SCADA system allows all functions of the plant to be automated and monitored from the control room.
+The SCADA System allows all functions of the plant to be automated and monitored from the control room.

 Sludge lagoons are provided for the storage and drying of sludge.
 The lagoons are used in rotation.
 As one lagoon is filled, it is isolated for drying and wet sludge is channelled into adjacent lagoon.
 Dried sludge is removed for disposal as a land fill at a sludge depository.